-- 1.14.
-Certain proposals can be classified as urgent.
+- 1.14 Certain proposals can be classified as urgent.
 We will judge whether proposals are urgent on a case-by-case basis.
 An urgent proposal must be in accordance with our principal objectives and general duties and have regard to the CM Rule Change objectives.
-It should be linked to an imminent or current issue, and one which if not urgently addressed may: - affect the efficient operation of the capacity market, and/or - have a significant commercial impact on capacity market participants, possible capacity market participants, consumers or other stakeholders.
+It should be linked to an imminent or current issue, and one which if not urgently addressed may: - affect the efficient operation of the capacity market, and/or - have a significant commercial impact on capacity market participants, possible capacity market participants, consumers or other stakeholders. - 1.15 Urgent proposals can be raised with CMAG or directly with Ofgem. - 1.16 Any proposed change, including an urgent change, is subject to a statutory consultation. - 1.17 The Secretary of State retains the power to change the CM Rules after we take responsibility for them, subject to consultation.